rainy-jain/DevOps-utilities/README.md

 <img width="383" alt="image" src="https://user-images.githubusercontent.com/52047637/190890100-287f0cfd-ad5f-4cdc-b893-72cd4e4102f7.png">

-In detail:
+## How it works

 Uses CloudWatch trigger that looks for a cloudformation update event.
-When triggerred lambda is triggered to send a message to slack after fetching details from the event
+When triggerred lambda function is run to send a message to slack after fetching details from the event

-Use Case:
+## Use Case:

 This helped in monitoring cloudformation stack updates across teams and reduced need of communication